Engineering

 Key takeaways

-Most providers now ship an OpenAI-compatible endpoint.
+Every major provider now ships an OpenAI-compatible endpoint.
 Anthropic has one.
 Google has one for Gemini.
 Bedrock has one for the models that live behind it.
 The marketing position is that the wire format is settled and switching providers is a base-URL change.

-Three things the compatible-API marketing does not foreground.
-One.
 The compatibility is at the request envelope.
 Tool-call semantics, structured output enforcement, streaming chunk shapes, refusal behaviour, and reasoning-token surfacing do not reconcile.
 You can hit the endpoint identically and parse the response differently.
-Two.
 Model behaviour at the same prompt is materially different.
-A prompt that earns 92% on a task with Claude Sonnet 4.5 can land at 78% on GPT-5 with no other changes, and at 81% on Gemini 2.5 Pro.
+A prompt that earns 92 per cent on a task with Claude Sonnet 4.5 can land at 78 per cent on GPT-5 with no other changes, and at 81 per cent on Gemini 2.5 Pro.
 The published benchmarks are run on prompts tuned per model.
-Three.
-The provider-specific features — extended thinking, reasoning effort tiers, grounded search, Bedrock Knowledge Bases, Anthropic's prompt-caching semantics — are exactly the levers that earn the architecture review.
+And the provider-specific features — extended thinking, reasoning effort tiers, grounded search, Bedrock Knowledge Bases, Anthropic's prompt-caching semantics — are exactly the levers that earn the architecture review.
 Using them is rational.
 Migrating away from them is exactly the work the compatible API claims to have eliminated.

 The compatible API is useful.
 It is not a portability story.